vrettasm/PyGeneticAlgorithms/paper/paper.md

     as shown in the provided examples.

 3. **On visualization:**
-    In this toolkit, we decided not to provide explict plot functions.
+    In this toolkit, we decided not to provide explicit plot functions.
 The reason is that including plot functions would increase the dependencies of `PyGenAlgo` in other third-party libraries (e.g. matplotlib or seaborn).
 Therefore, we decided to provide easy access to the quantities of interest, such as statistics about the fitness evolution, the best chromosome of the population, etc. Moreover, all the genetic operators implement the `__repr__(self)` method to